lorisdanto/automatark/README.md

 * dWiNA [http://www.fit.vutbr.cz/research/groups/verifit/tools/dWiNA/index.html]

 ## Contact
 You are encouraged to contribute more benchmark problems, parsers, or help in any way you want.
-Please contact me at loris@cs.wisc.edu or issue a pull request.
+Please issue a pull request.
 If you are the owner of some of these benchmarks and don't want me to share them please contact me.

 ## Related project
 Many DFAs, NFAs, regular expressions of smaller size can be found at [https://github.com/AutomataTutor/automatatutor-data].